w3f/polkadot-wiki/docs/learn/learn-validator.md

 The validators on the relay chain will try to reach a consensus on the block candidate.
 Upon reaching consensus, the now validated block candidate is shared with the validators and collators, and the process repeats for new transactions.
-With the new [pipelining feature (also called asynchronus backing)](./learn-async-backing.md), a collator can continue building new blocks on a rollup while the previous block candidate they proposed to the relay chain validators is being backed.
+With the new [pipelining feature (also called asynchronous backing)](./learn-async-backing.md), a collator can continue building new blocks on a rollup while the previous block candidate they proposed to the relay chain validators is being backed.
 A block is included in the relay chain every 6 seconds.

 ## Further Readings